haileylujah/Project-1-MemoryGame/README.md

 # MEMORY CHALLENGE

+### Description of the game:
-### The memory game is a common children's game played with a set of cards.
+The memory game is a common children's game played with a set of cards.
 The cards have a pictures on one side and each picture appears on two.
 The object of the game is to collect pairs.

 ### Screenshot:
 ![Game](https://github.com/harnilin/Memory-Game/blob/master/imgs/Screenshot.png?raw=true)